Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 **Wiring Diagram**
 • This image shows how to wire up the camera buttons if you are not using the ePaper Hat.
 • It also shows the wiring of optional LEDs.
+• IMPORTANT NOTE: The camera in the image below is for display only.
+This is NOT the proper orientation/connection for the camera.
+See below for proper connection.
 <br>
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/wiring_diagram.png' width='650'>